Open House Chicago: October 13-14, 2012

 The Oriental Theatre opened on May 8, 1926.
 This theatre was designed by George L. and Cornelius W. Rapp for the theatre managers Balaban and Katz.

-All of the above images are copyrighted original works of art by Chuck Jines and are protected by United States and international copyright law.
+Many of the above images are copyrighted original works of art by Chuck Jines and are protected by United States and international copyright law.
 All rights are reserved.
 The images remain the sole and exclusive property of Chuck Jines.

 Chuck Jines Street Photography by Chuck Jines is licensed under a Creative Commons Attribution-NonCommercial-NoDerivs 3.0 Unported License.